Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local Langlands correspondence via endoscopy

 We also need certain endoscopic character identities for the local Langlands correspondence.
-In Case O1, they are established by Arthur \cite[Theorem 2.2.1]{Art13} when $G$ is quasi-split, and by Ishimoto \cite[Theorem 3.15]{Ish24} when $G$ is not quasi-split.
-In Case U, they are established by Mok \cite{Mok15} when $G$ is quasi-split, and by Kaletha, Minguez, Shin and White \cite[Theorem 1.6.1]{KMSW} when $G$ is not quasi-split.
-In Case O2, they are established by Arthur \cite[Theorem 2.2.1]{Art13} when $G$ is quasi-split, and established by \cite[Theorem A]{Pen25b} when $G$ is not quasi-split.
+In Case O1, they are established by Arthur \cite[Theorem 2.2.1]{Art13} when $G$ is quasisplit, and by Ishimoto \cite[Theorem 3.15]{Ish24} when $G$ is not quasisplit.
+In Case U, they are established by Mok \cite{Mok15} when $G$ is quasisplit, and by Kaletha, Minguez, Shin and White \cite[Theorem 1.6.1]{KMSW} when $G$ is not quasisplit.
+In Case O2, they are established by Arthur \cite[Theorem 2.2.1]{Art13} when $G$ is quasisplit, and are established by \cite[Theorem A]{Pen25b} when $G$ is not quasisplit.
 We adopt the notation for endoscopy from \S\ref{oniinssmows}.

-\begin{thm} Fix a pure inner twist $(G, \varrho_{b_0}, z_{b_0})$ of $G^*$. \begin{enumerate} \item Suppose $\mfk e\in \mcl E_\ellip(G)$ and $\phi^{\mfk e}\in \Phi_{2,\temp}(G^{\mfk e})$ with $\phi=\LL\xi^{\mfk e}\circ\phi^{\mfk e}$ and $s^{\mfk e}\in S_\phi$.
+\begin{thm} Fix a pure inner twist $(G=G^*_{b_0}, \varrho_{b_0}, z_{b_0})$ of $G^*$. \begin{enumerate} \item Suppose $\mfk e\in \mcl E_\ellip(G)$ and $\phi^{\mfk e}\in \Phi_{2,\temp}(G^{\mfk e})$ with $\phi=\LL\xi^{\mfk e}\circ\phi^{\mfk e}$ and $s^{\mfk e}\in S_\phi=\mfk S_\phi$.
 Then each $f\in \tilde{\mcl H}(G)$ has a transfer $f^{G^{\mfk e}}$ contained in $\tilde{\mcl H}(G^{\mfk e})$, and